theupdateframework/specification/tuf-spec.md

 6. **Persist targets metadata**.
 The client MUST write the file to non-volatile storage as FILENAME.EXT (e.g. targets.json).

-7. **Perform a pre-order depth-first search for metadata about the desired target, beginning with the top-level targets role.** Note: If any metadata requested in steps 5.6.7.1 - 5.6.7.2 cannot be downloaded nor validated, end the search and report that the target cannot be found.
+7. **Perform a preorder depth-first search for metadata about the desired target.** Let TARGETS be the current metadata, beginning with the top-level targets metadata role.

   1. If this role has been visited before, then skip this role (so that cycles in the delegation graph are avoided).
 Otherwise, if an